1989–90 Swiss Cup

-The 1989–90 Swiss Cup was the 65th season of Switzerland's annual football cup competition.
-It began on 11 August with the first games of Round 1 and ended on 4 June 1990 with the Final held at Wankdorf, Bern.
+The 1989–90 Swiss Cup was the 65th season of Switzerland's football cup competition organised annually by the Swiss Football Association.
+It began on 11 August with the first games of Round 1 and ended on Whit Monday 1990 with the final held at the former stadium Wankdorf, Bern.
 The winners earned a place in the first round of the Cup Winners' Cup.